 Once the funeral is booked, the vicar will arrange to come and meet the next of kin to talk about the arrangements and make sure the service is a fitting tribute to the deceased.

+After the funeral we can also discuss interment of ashes in the churchyard if appropriate.
 Please contact us directly through the parish office to discuss the interment of ashes or before arranging for a headstone to be put in place.
 (You can download our Guidance booklet on the Churchyard below.)

 The funeral is a time to acknowledge your sense of grief and sorrow, but within us we may continue to carry that sense of grief and sorrow caused by the love we had for the person who died.
 If you wish you can meet with our vicar again, or we can arrange for a visit from our Pastoral Care Team.

 We also hold a special annual “Light Up A Life” service in conjunction with the Hospice in The Weald for those who have been bereaved in recent years and who would like a public opportunity to remember their loved ones.
-Please contact our parish office for details
+Please contact our parish office for details.

 To read more about funerals in general, visit the Church of England website.